Randolph Vesey

 In the early 20th century, Wise County experienced a decline in coal mining due to competition from other energy sources.
 However, the discovery of oil in the 1920s sparked a new economic boom.
 Today, Wise County remains a hub for oil and gas production, contributing significantly to the local economy.
 It also boasts a diverse agricultural industry and has become a popular destination for outdoor activities such as fishing, hunting, and hiking.

-This timeline provides a concise overview of the key events in the history of Wise County, Texas.
+This timeline provides a condensed summary of the historical journey of Wise County, Texas.

 • 1856 - Wise County is established and named after Virginia Governor Henry A. Wise.